Leonid Andreyev: Biography

-Andreyev's works of the post-1905 revolution period often represent the evocation of absolute pessimism and a despairing mood.
+Andreyev's works of the post-1905 revolution period are often interpreted to represent the evocation of absolute pessimism and a despairing mood.
 By the beginning of the second decade of the century his fame began to wane as new literary powers such as the Futurists rapidly came to prominence.

 Andreyev completed his most well-known work, the play He Who Gets Slapped, in August 1915, just two months before its world premiere at the Moscow Art Theatre on 27 October 1915.
 A critically successful Broadway production, using an English language translation of the original Russian by Gregory Zilboorg, was staged in 1922.
 The work has been adapted into several films, a novel, an opera, and a musical, and is his most-performed play internationally.